Ask Chef Dennis

 • Yukon gold potatoes and red potatoes are both medium in starch and are all-purpose potatoes, which makes them perfect for a soup that is creamy but still has some chunks in it.

-• Russet potatoes are high in starch and are better suited for making mashed potatoes or cream soups that will be smooth with no chunks of potatoes.
+• Russet potatoes are high in starch and are better suited for making mashed potatoes or cream of mushroom soup that will be smooth with no chunks of potatoes.

 • Add the butter and bacon to a large pot and cook over medium heat until the bacon begins to crisp up.